-The proof of Theorem 1 is a (technical) generalization of the proof of Corollary 1 given in the next subsection.
-The idea is to 'factor' the left-hand side of (1) into ideals in the field K (which may be enlarged to contain the splitting field extension for F), so that these ideals are mth powers of ideals, times ideals from some fixed, finite set.
-We then multiply these ideals through by ideals from some other fixed, finite set to get principal ideals.
-Equating the generators of the ideals, modulo the unit group, we get a set of linear equations in X and Y. Taking linear combinations to eliminate X and Y, we have now 'descended' to a new variety to which we may be able to apply Faltings' Theorem.
+To prove Theorem 1, we first 'factor' the left-hand side of (1) into ideals in the field K (which may be enlarged to contain the splitting field extension for F), so that these ideals are mth powers of ideals, times ideals from some fixed, finite set.
+We then multiply these ideals through by ideals from some other fixed, finite set, to obtain principal ideals.
+Equating the generators of the ideals, modulo the unit group, we obtain a set of linear equations in X and Y. Taking linear combinations to eliminate X and Y, we have now 'descended' to a new variety to which we may be able to apply Faltings' Theorem.
 If not, we descend again and again, until we can.